niklas-heer/dotfiles/notes/Tools/README.md

 - The fastest editor ever.
 If you don't know it, try it.
 [Sublime Text 3](https://www.sublimetext.com/).
 - Gitkraken.
 An [awesome Git GUI](https://www.gitkraken.com/) for Windows, Mac and Linux.
 I know command line is cool and stuf, but sometimes GUI are cool too! :wink:
 - [Portainer](https://portainer.io/).
 An easy to use and all around good GUI for Docker containers and Docker Swarm.
+- [Tilix](https://github.com/gnunn1/tilix).
+A cool, simple and powerful tiling terminal emulator for Linux. (formely known as Terminix)